sccn/sccn.github.io/tutorials/ConceptsGuide/coordinateSystem.md

 - The Y-axis points approximately towards the 'LPA,' orthogonal to the X-axis
 - The Z-axis points from inferior to superior, orthogonal to X and Y

-Note the EEGLAB coordinate system is rotated by 90 degrees in the horizontal plane when compared with MNI.
+In addition, the EEGLAB default coordinate system for 2-D vizualisation is historically based on BESA electrode coordinates.
+These electrodes lie on a sphere that

 ![Image:preferences.png](/assets/images/coordinatesystem_ctf.png)